bsolomon1124/misc/git.md

 Summary:

-- `git diff` displays the changes that remain in your working directory and are **not staged**
+- `git diff` displays the changes that remain in your working directory and are **not staged**.
+This only shows **unstaged** changes since your last commit.
-- `git diff --cached` shows changes that are staged and will therefore contribute to your next commit.
+- `git diff --cached` or `git diff --cached` shows changes that are staged and will therefore contribute to your next commit.
+This will let you compare your staged changes to your last commit.

 ## Ignore Files: `.gitignore`